datawithdanny/sql-masterclass/course-content/the-end.md

 Danny believes that he is living proof that dispels the myth that you need higher level education to be successful in the data science space, and he wants to share his experiences with others so they can do the same.

-*Click on the image above to open Danny's LinkTree in a new tab!*

 [![forthebadge](./../images/badges/go-to-previous-tutorial.svg)](https://github.com/datawithdanny/sql-masterclass/tree/main/course-content/step13.md)